Sign up for our free newsletter

 Community Health Centers and county-run centers

-Community health centers within the Alameda Health Consortium are now vaccinating patients who are 50 years and older.
-If you’re currently a patient of one of these clinics who is 50 years and older, and haven’t received a text message from your healthcare provider, call using the numbers below:
+Community health centers within the Alameda Health Consortium are now vaccinating eligible patients.
+If you’re currently a patient of one of these clinics, and haven’t received a text message from your healthcare provider, call using the numbers below:

 - Axis Community Health: 925-462-1755